stratis-storage/dbus-signature-pyparsing/README.rst

 can always parse the empty string, and every string will be parsed and verified to be a valid signature.

-The SignatureParser object exposes all its sub-parsers as instance attributes.
+The Parser object exposes all its sub-parsers as instance attributes.
 The PARSER attribute is the top-level parser, suitable for parsing general signatures.
 The COMPLETE attribute parses what is defined in the informal specification as a "single complete type".
 The CODE attribute is